 In an emergency situation, water or antifreeze can be added to your car, truck, SUV so that it can be driven to a service center for proper car care.
 For this reason, owner's manual contains instructions for how to top off insufficient coolant - allow 45 minutes for the engine to cool before attempting to add coolant or water.
 However, the fluid should be added to the coolant overflow bottle, not to the radiator itself.
 Removing the radiator pressure cap can result in severe burns.

 Regular maintenance of a vehicle's cooling system is just good auto advice for Gig Harbor car owners.
-Cooling system service is relatively inexpensive and doesn't take long at Mackert Automotive LLC.
+Cooling system service is relatively inexpensive and doesn't take long at Mackert Automotive.
 Lack of it, however, can put a vehicle in the scrap heap.

-Talk to your Mackert Automotive LLC service advisor for more information.
+Talk to your Mackert Automotive service advisor for more information.